majedelhelou/majedelhelou.github.io/_teaching/project_supervision.md

 Adaptive discriminator for GAN-based deep image restoration.
 (PhD, co-designed) *ongoing*

-Pushing the limits of extreme video completion with machine learning.
-(MS Software Engineer) *ongoing*

 Detection of fake media with video and audio manipulations.
 (PhD, based on [this challenge](https://trustedmedia.aisingapore.org/)) *ongoing*

 Controllable confidence-based image restoration with a focus on denoising.
 (3 MS)